wangkanai/wangkanai/README.md

 ## What development tools?

+Wangkanai is developed with C# .NET and target the latest

 ## Privacy

 We use Azure DevOps to track which settings are being used, find bugs, and fix crashes.
 Information sent to App Center